OCA/web/web_widget_x2many_2d_matrix/README.rst

 show_column_totals
     If field_value is a numeric field, it indicates if you want to calculate column totals.
-True by default
+True by default field_att_<name>
+    Declare `disabled` or `hidden` options prefixed with this string as you need for binding a field value with an HTML node attribute called as the <name> passed in the option.

 Example
 ~~~~~~~